loopbackio/loopback.io/pages/en/lb2/iOS-SDK.md

 Because of this the repository class name (`'widget'`, above) needs to match the name that model was given on the server.

 {% include warning.html content="

-If you haven't created a model yet, see [Defining models](/doc/en/lb2/Defining-models.html).
+If you haven't created a model yet, see [Defining models](Defining-models.html).
-The model _must_ exist (even if the schema is empty) before your app can interact with it.
+The model _must_ exist (even if the schema is empty) before your app can interact with it." %}

-" %}

 Use this to make creating Models easier.
 Match the name or create your own.